01

 What you actually buy

-Crew accounts for 30 to 40 percent of annual operating cost, and rises with size.
-A captain on a 50m yacht costs EUR 10,000 to 16,000 per month, per the YPI Crew 2026 salary guide.
-A captain on an 80m runs EUR 16,000 to 23,000.
-Quay Crew's 2025 captain survey records a 7 percent year on year increase in the 70 to 79m bracket and confirms 63 percent of captains are now on time-for-time rotation.
-Senior crew are the new bottleneck of the industry; their pay continues to rise where junior crew has plateaued.
+Crew accounts for 30 to 40 percent of annual operating cost and rises with size.
+A captain on a 50m yacht costs EUR 10,000 to 16,000 per month per the YPI Crew 2026 salary guide; on an 80m, EUR 16,000 to 23,000.
+Quay Crew's 2025 captain survey records a 7 percent year-on-year rise in the 70 to 79m bracket, with 63 percent of captains now on time-for-time rotation.

 Maintenance and repair, 14 to 18 percent.
 Insurance, 10 to 14 percent.
 Berths and marina fees, 8 to 12 percent.
 Fuel, 8 to 12 percent, higher on charter-active hulls.
 Management fees, 3 to 5 percent.
 Regulatory and class compliance, 2 to 3 percent.
 Contingency, 6 to 10 percent.
-The remainder is provisioning, communications, owner travel, and the various lines that simply happen.
+The remainder is provisioning, communications, owner travel, and the lines that simply happen.

-A 40m motor yacht at moderate use (400 cruising hours per year, Mediterranean diesel at EUR 1.30 to 1.80 per litre) runs EUR 130,000 to 250,000 per year on fuel alone.
-A 50m displacement yacht runs to EUR 250,000 plus.
-It is the cost of operating any large machine in salt water with people aboard.
+A 40m motor yacht at moderate use (400 cruising hours per year, Mediterranean diesel at EUR 1.30 to 1.80 per litre) runs EUR 130,000 to 250,000 per year on fuel alone; a 50m displacement yacht runs past EUR 250,000.

 The depreciation reality